Spicery/gingerdocs/ginger_aspirations.rst

   rules "for programmer convenience" that compromise more complex tasks.
-For example, some scripting languages automatically convert strings to numbers when performing arithmetic - but this compromises type security.
+For example, some scripting languages automatically convert strings to numbers when performing arithmetic - but we see this as a pointless micro-convenience that just makes it harder to write large, robust programs.

 * We say “If one, why not many?”
 We strive to generalize features to support multiplicity; multiple values, multiple inheritance, multiple dispatch, multiple threads of execution, etc.

 * Symmetry - nothing should be distinguished or privileged without extraordinary justification.

 * Features shouldn't come with a safety manual. ("Gotcha-free")